navikt/kafka-sandbox/README.md

     mvn install              # in top project directory to ensure module 'messages' is installed cd clients-spring
-    mvn spring-boot:run
+    java -jar target/clients-spring-*-exec.jar

-.. or use the convenience script `spring-boot.sh` from project top level directory, which is used in all examples:
+.. or use the convenience script `boot-app` from project top level directory, which is used in all examples:

-    chmod +x spring-boot.sh
+    chmod +x boot-app
-    ./spring-boot.sh
+    ./boot-app

+*Note: after code changes, you should rebuild the project with `mvn install` so that executable jars are updated.
+The convenience run scripts will not automatically perform rebuilds.*

 The application will automatically subscribe to and start consuming messages from the topics `measurements` (the standard producer in previous examples) and